-Chinese Karl Marx statue divides Germans
+Chinese Marx statue adds to German angst

 President Xi Jinping on Friday gave a high-profile speech praising Marx as the greatest thinker of modern times.

-He urged China's ruling Communist Party to go back to the roots of Marxism and said the Chinese communist party would forever remain its "guardians and practitioners".
+He urged China's ruling Communist Party to go back to the roots of Marxism, and said the party would forever remain the "guardians and practitioners" of its theories.

-Students and most civil servants in China have to complete mandatory courses in Marxist theory.
+Students and most civil servants in China must complete mandatory courses in Marxism.

 Despite this, China's capitalist system is home to hundreds of billionaires and a widening gap between rich and poor.